Maximum Absorbency Garment: History

 Disposable underwear, first introduced in the 1960s as baby's diapers then in 1980 for adult incontinence, appealed to NASA as a more practical option.
 In 1988, the Maximum Absorbency Garment replaced the DACT for female astronauts.
 NASA created the name Maximum Absorbency Garment to avoid using trade names.
-Male astronauts then adapted the MAG as well.
+Male astronauts then adopted the MAG as well.
 In the 1990s, NASA ordered 3,200 of the diapers of the brand name Absorbencies, manufactured by a company that has folded.
 In 2007, about a third of the supply remained.

 Usage

 The MAGs are pulled up like shorts.
 A powdery chemical absorbent called sodium polyacrylate is incorporated into the fabric of the garment.
 Sodium polyacrylate can absorb around 300 times its weight in distilled water.
 Assuming the astronaut urinates, the diaper would only need to be changed every eight to ten hours.
 The MAG can hold a maximum of 2 L of urine, blood, and/or feces.
 The MAG absorbs the liquid and pulls it away from the skin.